Transverse minimal foliations on unit tangent bundles and applications: Minimal foliations on unit tangent bundles

 This allows to:

-\begin{itemize} \item Associate to each $L \in \wcF$ a point $\alpha(L) \in \partial \HH^2$ that we will call the \emph{non-marker point} of $L$.
+\begin{itemize} \item Associate to each $L \in \wcF$ a point, which we will denote throughout the article by $\alpha(L) \in \partial \HH^2$, and that we will call the \emph{non-marker point} of $L$.
 It also identifies the leaf space of $\wihat\cF$ with $\partial \HH^2 \cong S^1$.
 This uses both $h$ and the quasi-isometries above.
 First the map $h$ shows that for any leaf $F$ of $\cF$ there is one ideal direction which is transversely non contracting (the non marker direction), and all other directions are contracting.
 In particular, by lifting to appropriate covers, this is also true for leaves in $\wcF$ or $\wihat\cF$.
 The uniform quasi-isometries then allow for $L \in \wcF$ to obtain the unique non marker point $\alpha(L)$ in $\partial \HH^2$.
 Finally using $h$ again one can show that the map $\alpha$ is a homeomorphism when considered as a map from the leaf space of $\wihat\cF$ and $\partial \HH^2 \cong S^1$.

 \item For each $L$ in $\wcF$ (or $\wihat\cF$) Identify the (Gromov) boundary at infinity $S^1(L)$ of $L$ with $\partial \HH^2$ using the fact that $\Phi_L$ is a quasi-isometry.
 Note the very important fact that the induced map $\Phi_L : S^1(L) \to \partial \HH^2$ is independent on the choice of the isotopy of $\cF$ to a horizontal foliation. \item We have maps